 We complete a comparable market analysis of all the other available listings near your property.
-We use the rents that recently went off the market and properties that are currently on the market to determine the highest possible rent.
-We also look at the unique aspects of your rental property, like a pool or a new kitchen.
+We use the rents that recently went off the market and properties that are currently on the market to determine the accurate rental amount.
+We also look at the unique aspects of the rental property, like a pool or a new kitchen, to inform the rent.

 ARE YOU CURRENTLY AN ACTIVE REAL ESTATE INVESTOR IN YOUR MARKET?

-Sunreal’s leadership have been actively investing in the real estate market since the first days of Sunreal, so we’re familiar with how it works.
+Sunreal’s leadership has been actively investing in the real estate market since the first days of Sunreal, so we’re familiar with how it works.

 WHAT ARE YOUR MANAGEMENT FEES?

 We offer a flat fee option of gross rent or you can choose from 3 levels of pricing, which includes a lease-only plan, standard plan, and a premium plan. *Quotes are competitive but may depend on your property type, size, and other factors.